Secrets Mothers Keep

 'I was also horrified when I read about the graphic reporting of the crime in the newspapers of the day.
 In 1928, these publications put our worst scandal rags into perspective, they invaded every aspect of the victim's privacy.
 The morality of reporting the exact truth, despite the devastating effect on a victim, is a theme that still resonates in every reporter's mind today.'

 'So after seeing the very public exposure of a very private humiliation, I can better appreciate why the story was kept hidden and not talked about.
-The strict morality of the time and the shame of the abuse led to the family weaving a fabric of subterfuge to keep the story quiet, but now, nearly one hundred years on, I feel that this amazing tale needs to be told.
+The strict morality of the time and the shame of the abuse led to the family weaving a fabric of subterfuge to keep the story quiet.
+Now, nearly one hundred years on, I feel that this amazing tale needs to be told.
 Our state has been built by inspirational people and often these people were responding to events they did not choose.
 Secrets Mothers Keep tells the story of some of these amazing pioneers.'

 So please purchase and enjoy Secrets Mothers Keep.